Addiction module

 Addiction modules are toxin-antitoxin systems.
 Each consists of a pair of genes that specify two components: a stable toxin and an unstable antitoxin that interferes with the lethal action of the toxin.
-Found first in E. coli on low copy number plasmids, addiction modules are responsible for a process called the postsegregational killing effect.
+Found first in Escherichia coli on low copy number plasmids, addiction modules are responsible for a process called the postsegregational killing effect.
 When bacteria lose these plasmid(s) (or other extrachromosomal elements), the cured cells are selectively killed because the unstable antitoxin is degraded faster than the more stable toxin.
 The term "addiction" is used because the cell depends on the de novo synthesis of the antitoxin for cell survival.
 Thus, addiction modules are implicated in maintaining the stability of extrachromosomal elements.

-Proteic Addiction Modules
+Proteic addiction modules

 Proteic addiction modules use proteins as toxins and antitoxins, as opposed to RNA or other methods.
 The known proteic addiction modules all have similar shared characteristics, including placement of the antitoxin gene relative to the toxin gene, method of toxin neutralization by the antitoxin, and autoregulation of the addiction module by the antitoxin or toxin:antitoxin complex.